richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 >
 > This might, however, turn into advice and guidance phrased as
 > "expectations and non-expectations for document review during
-> IESG evalutaion."
+> IESG evaluation."
 It could cover:
 > - trusting other ADs
 > - sharing review responsibilities between ADs
 > - delegation of review to others such as Directorates